 - What are the location expectations for this role?

 - How would you describe the company culture?

-- Call with the Hiring Manager
+- Call with our Founder

 - What’s your company’s unique value proposition?

 - What are Visor’s company values?

 - What’s the 30-60-90-Day hiring plan for this role?

 - What does success look like in this role and how will I be measured?

 - What are the high-level team structures?
 How do teams collaborate?

 The phone screening portion of the interviews usually begins with a brief conversation with our community & talent associate.
 You can expect to chat about your interest in this role, motivation for looking for a new role, and your search timeline.
 The goal is to confirm a high-level fit.
 Please be ready to: